SkateSeek

 Are there free skate parks in Houston?

 Yes!
-There are 2 free skate parks in Houston, including Alief Skatepark, EZ7.
+There are 5 free skate parks in Houston, including Addicks Skate Park, Alief Skatepark, Burnett Bayland Skatepark, Clinton Skatepark, EZ7.

 Which skate parks in Houston have lights?

-2 skate parks in Houston have lighting for night sessions, including Addicks Skate Park, Alief Skatepark.
+1 skate park in Houston have lighting for night sessions, including Alief Skatepark.

 Are there indoor skate parks in Houston?